 • Distraction Techniques are anything that effectively holds your attention for some time until the adrenaline can metabolize.
 Walking or counting backwards seems especially helpful, drawing blood flow away from the brain’s alarm system.

-• Expression Techniques is expressing anger in non-destructive ways.
+• Expression Techniques express anger in non-destructive ways.
 Exercise or other activity can put the adrenaline to good use and a by-product is carbon dioxide.

 In addition to reducing stress, triggers need to be identified.
 Triggers are identified by an external event along with your interpretation of that event as a possible threat.
 Triggers are perceived as unexpected, preventable, and intentional.
 Events that run counter to our expectations turn into triggers.
 If you expect to be stalled by a traffic light, chances are you will not be triggered.
 However, if you do not expect to be cut off in traffic, you may be triggered.
-So adjusting expectations to ones that are more realistic may help reduce triggers.
+So adjusting expectations may help reduce triggers.
 A second common component of triggers is that triggers are seen as preventable, therefore change can be demanded.
-This involves a belief about right or wrong, some form of a “should”.
-Right or wrong does exist, but if expectations are demanded they can create a power struggle.
+If expectations are demanded they can create a power struggle.
 The last common feature of a trigger occurs in the perception of threat.
-This thinking process of turning events into triggers may be a magnification of threat, making it worse that it really is, or result in minimization of your ability to handle it.
+Triggers may be a magnification of threat, making it worse that it really is, or a minimization of your ability to handle it.